California Residential

 trial himself, the tenant actually

-context of a claim by the tenant that the
+of a claim by the tenant that the rental

-such a case the judge will make a
+case the judge will make a determination of

-paid within five days.
-If not paid, the
+days.
+If not paid, the landlord is allowed

 Post-judgment proceedings